nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 #### Deactivating Synchronization Locally (Client)

-By default, once you have synchronized a folder all its content (files and folders) are synchronized.
+By default, once you have synchronized a folder all its content (files and folders) is synchronized.
 But you can deactivate synchronization locally on some folders.
 This feature enables you to manage the storage space dedicated to the synchronization, which is especially useful if you use a device with a low-storage capacity.

 Clicking on the **Select sync folders** button in the [Settings window](#open-drive-settings) shows the **Nuxeo Drive Filters** windows from which you can unselect folders to unsynchronize.
 Unselected folders remain displayed to you can easily reselect and synchronize them back.
 They are still marked as synchronized on your web UI.